assamite/TwatBot/docs/source/tweets/index.rst

 	Core glues together color code - color name - context mappings and evaluates if they are good enough to be tweeted.
-It also compares given color codes and contexts to last tweets memory (to be implemented) so that TwatBot does not appear to be too repetitive.
+It also compares given color codes and contexts to last tweets in memory (to be implemented) so that TwatBot does not appear to be too repetitive.